2-IMMERSE/timeline-service/api/document.md

 calls to modify clock relationships `slaveClockToMe()/becomeMasterClock()`.
 There will be some callbacks from child to parent `inited()/started()/stopped()/paused()/resumed()` and some callbacks between clock master and clock slave `clockChanged()`.
-There needs to be a call to get the current time of an element
+There needs to be a call to get the current time of an element.

+*Note* (20160805): we may need another state between started and stopped that is similar to SMIL `fill="freeze"`, or alternatively a state `terminated` plus an accompanying call `terminate()`.
+Otherwise freeze semantics seem difficult to implement.
+State `stopped` would then mean that the timeline of the object has run to completion, but the object is still visible.
+A call to `terminate()` would then be needed to remove it.
+And need to think whether `terminate()` implies `stop()`, etc.